SofiaCPP/IPL/website/content/slides/00_intro/_index.md

     - i.e. add source location information to the AST

 ---
+## Pull Requests

+- Follow the pull request template
+- Add your faculty number in the description

 ## What are the requirements?

 1. {{< frag c="Will to learn and time to experiment and write code" >}}